 There is no right answer to this.
 The short answer is: wear whatever you feel fierce in!

 I am no fashionista (my idea of fashion is yoga pants and a baggy t-shirt) so I wouldn’t trust my fashion advice too much.
 All joking aside, a general rule in portrait photography is to wear clothes that are neutral and don’t have distracting patterns.
 But, we’re not taking these pictures just for YOU, right?
-We are taking them for your audience for your brand story.
+We are taking them for your audience- for your brand story.
 What do you think your customer avatar will expect you to wear?
-Also, considering a Story Session will provide you will months of photos, you should think about seasonally appropriate clothing for when you’ll be posting the photos.
+Also, considering a Story Session will provide you with lots of photos, you should think about seasonally appropriate clothing for when you’ll be posting the photos.

 How can we incorporate my brand colors?

 There are numerous ways we can make sure your brand colors are represented.
 You can bring props that are brand relevant, wear clothing or accessories that are in your brand color/style and try to find places that suit your brand palette.
 I can also edit use editing to change some of the colors in the photo, but I prefer to do most of the color incorporation during the photo session, not after!
 You will have time to change, so feel free to bring extra clothes so that you can fit in multiple color palettes.